 The development of zinc and zinc alloy electrolytes has played an important role for Schlötter for decades.
-In 1987, Schlötter launches SLOTOLOY 10, its first weakly acidic zinc-nickel alloy process.
-ZnNi coatings boast a superb corrosion protection for steel and are widely used in the for industry for more than 30 years.
+In 1987, Schlötter launched SLOTOLOY 10, its first weakly acidic zinc-nickel alloy process.
+ZnNi coatings provide superb corrosion protection for steel and are widely used in this sector of industry for more than 30 years.

 With the establishment of Schloetter Asia Pte.
 Ltd. in 1982, Schlötter has a presence in the ASEAN region.

-In order to serve the market needs of Scandinaviancustomers, Schlötter founds a subsidiary in Sweden, Schlötter Svenska AB in 1980.
+In order to serve the market needs of Scandinavian customers, Schlötter established a subsidiary in Sweden, Schlötter Svenska AB in 1980.

 In order to facilitate the presence in the British market, Schloetter Co.
 Ltd. was established in 1969.
 Initially based in Birmingham, the subsidiary now operates with laboratories, production plants and warehouse on an area of 11,000 square meters in Pershore, Worcestershire.